MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 When a login is disabled, connections are no longer allowed using that server principal.
 It also disables all database principals (users) created from that login from being able to connect to their respective databases.

 > [!NOTE]
-> - `ALTER LOGIN login_name DISABLE` will not affect database contained users, since they aren't associated to logins.
+> - `ALTER LOGIN login_name DISABLE` won't affect contained database users, since they aren't associated to logins.
 > - `ALTER LOGIN login_name DISABLE` is not supported for Microsoft Entra groups.
 > - An individual disabled login cannot belong to a user who is part of a login group created in the `master` database (for example, a Microsoft Entra admin group).
 > - For the `DISABLE` or `ENABLE` changes to take immediate effect, the authentication cache and the **TokenAndPermUserStore** cache must be cleared using the T-SQL commands.